 Navajo Nation straddles the borders of northwestern New Mexico, southeastern Utah and northeastern Arizona and is a designated area that is used as the tribal and communal centre for the Navajo Nation.

 Don’t forget to see the stunning; Canyon de Chelly, Monument Valley, Blue Canyon, Rainbow Bridge, and the Shiprock monadnock.
-It really is one of the best places in Arizona to explore.
+It really is one of the cool things to do in Arizona.

 11.)
 Explore a slice of the wild west at Tombstone